dhairyachandra/daily-expense-tracker/README.md

-# Expense Tracker - Web Application
+# Daily Expense Tracker - Web Application

 The main objective of Expense Tracker is to gain deeper knowledge of Web Development technologies.
 We use using these web technologies to develop this project: